 Ireland is famous for its lush green landscape and rolling hills.
-When it comes to food, Irish cuisine is known for stews, colcannon, and of course, beer!
+And when it comes to food, Irish cuisine is known for stews, colcannon, and of course, beer!

 But believe it or not, Irish desserts deserve their fair share of praise, too.

-I did some digging around and found some truly delicious recipes for Irish treats that you just have to try.
+I did some digging around and found some truly delicious sweet Irish recipes you just have to try.

 From classic soda bread to something a little boozy, your guests will feel so lucky when you whip up these 25 Irish Desserts.